verana-labs/verifiable-trust-vpr-spec/spec.md

 - `slashed_deposit` (number) (*mandatory*): part of the deposit that has been slashed.
 - `repaid_deposit` (number) (*mandatory*): part of the slashed deposit that has been repaid.
 - `revoked` (timestamp) (*optional*): manual revocation timestamp of this Perm.
-- `country` (string) (*optional*): country, as an alpha-2 code (ISO 3166), this permission refers to.
-If null, it means permission is not linked to a specific country.
 - `validator_perm_id` (uint64) (*optional*): permission of the validator assigned to the validation process of this permission, ie *parent node* in the `Permission` tree.
 - `vp_state` (enum) (*mandatory*): one of PENDING, VALIDATED, TERMINATED, TERMINATION_REQUESTED.
 - `vp_exp` (timestamp) (*optional*): validation expiration timestamp.
 This expiration timestamp is for the validation process itself, not for the issued credential or `Permission` expiration timestamp.